 We try to look beyond the confines of our own parish to what God is doing elsewhere.
 We are delighted to be able to support a number of charities both via long-term giving and via ad-hoc collections.

-We offer financial support to the work of four Christian organisations working in the UK and in overseas mission.
+We offer financial support to the work of Christian organisations working in the UK and in overseas mission.
 Further information about these charities is shown below.

 The Parish Youth Group also supports Grassroots Child Sponsorship programme in Theta, Kenya.